As senators debate her rights, a transgender teenager gives a confident testimony

-But as Stella, a 16-year-old girl from Washington state, appeared on the screen for the hearing on Wednesday, testifying as a witness in support of the Equality Act, she smiled and confidently introduced herself.
+But as Keating, a 16-year-old girl from Washington state, appeared on the screen for the hearing Wednesday, testifying as a witness in support of the Equality Act, she smiled and confidently introduced herself.

-“Good morning, my name is Stella Keating, and my pronouns are she/her,” she said, wearing a black blazer.
+“Good morning.
+My name is Stella Keating, and my pronouns are she/her,” she said, wearing a black blazer.
 “It is the honor of my lifetime to be here.”

-The high school sophomore started her remarks not by focusing on the legislation, or the attacks on her identity, but on other big recent news in her life: She had just earned her driver’s license, “which was a great day!”
+The high school sophomore started her remarks not by focusing on the legislation or the attacks on her identity but on other big recent news in her life: She had just earned her driver’s license, she said, “which was a great day!”
 She talked about her love of hiking, playing the ukulele and studying history.
 She said her goal was to someday become a civil rights attorney.

-After introducing her parents, she told viewers about a movement she launched three years ago, the GenderCool Project, a group working to “replace opinions with real experiences meeting transgender and nonbinary youth who are thriving.”
+After introducing her parents, she told viewers about a movement she launched three years ago, the GenderCool Project, working to “replace opinions with real experiences meeting transgender and nonbinary youth who are thriving.”

-Then, she said, she wanted to introduce herself again:
+Then, she said, she wanted to introduce herself again.

 “Hi.
 I’m Stella.
 And I’m transgender,” she said.
 “I am here before you today, representing the hundreds of thousands of kids just like me who are supported and loved by their family, friends and communities across the country.”

-Stella was testifying in support of sweeping legislation, decades in the making, that would ban discrimination on the basis of sexual orientation and gender identity.
+Keating was testifying in support of sweeping legislation, decades in the making, that would ban discrimination on the basis of sexual orientation and gender identity.
 The Equality Act would amend federal civil rights laws to ensure protections for LGBTQ Americans in employment, education, housing, credit, jury service and other areas.
 It is a top legislative priority for President Biden, who called the bill “a critical step toward ensuring that America lives up to our foundational values of equality and freedom for all.”

-The bill passed through the House last month, but will need 60 votes to break a legislative filibuster in the Senate.
-Observers worry the bill in its current form won’t win approval of conservatives in the Senate, many of whom have argued the bill would infringe on religious rights.
+The bill passed through the House last month but will need 60 votes to break a legislative filibuster in the Senate.
+The bill in its current form faces opposition from conservatives in the Senate, many of whom have argued the bill would infringe on religious rights.
 As they have repeatedly done in recent weeks, Republicans speaking in Wednesday’s hearing homed in on fears that the Equality Act would threaten girls’ sports, by giving transgender girls the right to compete in athletics according to their gender identity.
-Advocates say these fears are unfounded, and lawmakers across the country have been unable to cite examples of problems caused by transgender inclusion in sports.
+Advocates say these fears are unfounded, and legislators across the country have been unable to cite examples of problems caused by transgender inclusion in sports.

-The night before Stella’s testimony, members of the transgender community across social media rallied around the teenager, sharing their admiration of her desire to speak publicly before lawmakers as they attacked her identity.
+The night before Keating’s testimony, members of the transgender community across social media rallied around the teenager, sharing their admiration of her desire to speak publicly before lawmakers even as they attacked her identity.

 Gillian Branstetter, a spokeswoman for the National Women’s Law Center and a transgender advocate, noted that, in a conversation largely focused on transgender people, “she will be the only transgender person in the room.”